utioritse/Alaxia-Magic-Potion-Industry/README.md

 An overview of the magic potion industry in the fantasy land of Alaxia

 ## Background
 While looking for a small dataset to practice with, I generated one based on the industry of a fantasy land.
+The dataset, provided in a CSV file, showcases potion data from five regions: Dragonspire, Enchanted Forest, Golden Hills, Mystic Falls, and the Shadowlands.
+The data further categorizes potions by type, main ingredient, price, production cost, seasonality, age groups, and customer ratings.

 ## Objective
 To provide a comprehensive analysis of the Alaxia potion market, highlighting sales trends, customer demographics, seasonal demand, and regional distribution.
 This dashboard aims to enable data-driven decisions for optimizing production, marketing strategies, and enhancing profitability across the potion industry.